 complete opening at the back facade to the garden, mirroring the existing translucent extension on the ground floor.

 The new design of the top floor radiates a neutral internal atmosphere created by the binomial contrast of white walls against the dark floor, which forms a timeless and uncommitted base composition.
 However the style is also determined by noticeable materials and textures, as oak is used for all the furniture pieces, and sophisticated black brushed metal elements are used for most of the details of the interior design.
 In the bathroom, warm wood, blue ceramic handcrafted tiles and natural lava stone basins add calming and peaceful accents to this room, allowing the residents to focus on their body wellness in a relaxing environment.

 Photographs courtesy of Luuk Smits

-In Collaboration with Estudio Cliens, we are developing this family house in a residential area from the capital of the island of Gran Canaria.
+In Collaboration with Estudio Cliens, we are busy with this family house in a residential area from the capital of the island of Gran Canaria.

 First floor renovation

-Also together with the architect Jonathan Schuster, we worked in this this extension of a family house in Seershausen (Germany).
-The client asked for a multifuntional space to develop different activities and also be an autonomous living area.
+Also together with the architect Jonathan Schuster, we worked in this extension of a family house in Seershausen (Germany).
+The client asked for a multifunctional space to develop different activities and also be an autonomous living area.

-The new extension consist in the combination of two traditional typologichal houses’s structure which grow from the main house, contituiting an small spontaneous collective.
-Each volume have different funtions; one is the living space (kitchen, dinningroom, toilet and bedroom) and the other one is the multifuntional space prepared to be lived.
+The new extension consists in the combination of two traditional typological houses' structure which grows from the main house, constituting a small spontaneous collective.
+Each volume has different functions; one is the living space (kitchen, dining room, toilet and bedroom) and the other one is the multifunctional space prepared to be lived.

 Nowadays, the extension is slowly getting finished.

-In collaboration with the architect Jonathan Schuster we hve developed the renovation of this historic heritage building in a village close to Bonn, Germany.
+In collaboration with the architect Jonathan Schuster we have worked in the renovation of this historic heritage building in a village close to Bonn, Germany.
 The renovation has been executed in two phases.